1934 Rose Bowl: Columbia University Lions

-Columbia had lost only one game, to Princeton.
+Columbia entered the bowl with a 7–1 record, having lost only one game, to Princeton, who finished their season undefeated.

 Stanford University Indians

-In the previous 1932 season, the "Thundering Herd" of the USC Trojans, led by Howard Jones, defeated Stanford 13–0 on the way to a second consecutive national championship and victory in the 1933 Rose Bowl.
-Stanford player Frank Alustiza proclaimed “They Will never do that to our team.
-We will never lose to the Trojans.”
-A few minutes later, another member of the team proclaimed, “Let’s make that a vow.”
-The press reported on the vow, but it was forgotten until the next fall when facing USC, they were suddenly called upon to make good upon it.

-On November 11, in Los Angeles, USC (6–0–1) hosted Stanford (5–1–1).
-The Trojans suffered their first defeat in 27 games, losing 13–7, in a game that ultimately decided the Pacific Coast Conference championship.
-Thus, the Stanford class of 1936 became the "Vow Boys".
+In the previous season, the "Thundering Herd" of the 1932 USC Trojans, coached by Howard Jones, defeated Stanford 13–0 on the way to a second consecutive national championship and victory in the 1933 Rose Bowl.
+Freshman players at Stanford (members of the class of 1936) vowed never to lose to the Trojans, and became known as the "Vow Boys".
+During the 1934 season, USC (6–0–1) hosted Stanford (5–1–1) on November 11 in Los Angeles.
+The Trojans suffered their first defeat in 27 games, losing 7–13, as the Stanford players kept their vow in a game that ultimately decided the Pacific Coast Conference championship.

-Game summary
+Game conditions and summary

-For the three days before the game, torrential rains soaked the field.
-“When we arrived the day before the game [after traveling from New York by train], the Rose Bowl looked like a lake,” Montgomery, the team captain, recalled in a 1981 article in The New York Times.
+For the three days before the game, torrential rains soaked the field, with 5.8 inches soaking Pasadena by New Year's Eve (compared to 2.14 inches for the entire season the year before).
+“When we arrived the day before the game after traveling from New York by a train, the Rose Bowl looked like a lake,” Montgomery, the team captain, recalled in a 1981 article in The New York Times.
 The Pasadena fire department pumped out the stadium.

-Game day itself, though, was also uncharacteristically rainy for Southern California, and the muddy field rendered the game scoreless going into the second quarter.
-At that time, and with the ball on the Stanford 17-yard line, Columbia quarterback Cliff Montgomery '34 executed a trick play called KF-79.
-During the play, he spun and slipped the ball to Al Barabas '36, then faked a hand-off to Ed Brominski '35, who ran in the opposite direction.
+Game day itself was also uncharacteristically rainy for Southern California, and the muddy field rendered the contest scoreless going into the second quarter.
+With the ball on the Stanford 17-yard line, Columbia quarterback Cliff Montgomery executed a trick play ("KF-79") where he spun and slipped the ball to Al Barabas, then faked a hand-off to Ed Brominski, who ran in the opposite direction.
 While the Indians went for Montgomery and Brominski, Barabas successfully ran around the defense to score for the Lions.
-Stanford "Vow Boys" Bobby Grayson (152 yards on 28 carries), end Monk Moscript, lineman Bob Reynolds and other stars could not overcome the margin as mishaps ruined Stanford's chances.
-Columbia ended up winning the game, 7–0, capping one of the biggest upsets in Rose Bowl history.
-The win also cemented Lou Little's reputation at Columbia as the Lions' greatest coach thus far.
+Despite Stanford's Bobby Grayson rushing for 152 yards on 28 carries, and solid performances by end Jim "Monk" Moscrip, lineman Bob Reynolds and others, Barabas' score stood as the only one of the game, handing Columbia one of the biggest upsets in Rose Bowl history.
+The win also cemented Lou Little's reputation as the Lions' greatest coach to that time.